mcagov/beacons/terraform/README.md

 - Ensure that the terraform workspaces for all environments exist
   - `terraform workspace new ${env_name}` where env_name is `dev`, `staging` or `prod`
   -  `terraform workspace list` allows you to view existing workspaces
-- Ensure that the terraform variables file (`.tfvars`) for each environment exists
+- Ensure that the terraform variables file (e.g. `dev.tfvars`, `staging.tfvars`) for each environment exists